qmacro/qmacro.github.io/src/about.md

 ## Bio and photos

 A short bio can be found on the [Developer Advocates](https://developers.sap.com/developer-advocates.html) page, and there are a couple of photos ([with jacket](../images/DJA-with-jacket.jpg) and [without jacket](../images/DJA-without-jacket.jpg)) available too.

+<a name="currentcontent"></a>
+## My current content

+I emit content in various places, and I have a [dynamic profile page](https://github.com/qmacro) that shows the latest items from each area.